CheckiO/checkio-mission-template/README.md

 Files definition
 ----------------

-Below you can read explanation for role of each file of folder inside.
+Below you can read an explanation for role of each file and folder inside the project.

 description.html
 ----------------

-It's description for you task.
-Here you should explain the goal of the task.
+This file is a description for your task.
+Here, you should explain the goal for the task.
-For this using HTML syntax.
-This block will be inserted at the task page.
+When writing this file, you must use proper HTML syntax for the description to be readable on the site as it will be inserted on the task page as a block.

 #### Story
-First paragraph has class "story" -- this is some funny story about task, it does not explain task's goal.
-This is not necessary.
-This is paragraph does not show in the editor's task description.
+The first paragraph or div has the class "story" -- this is some funny story about task, it does not need to explain task's goal.
+A paragraph of div with the story class does not show in the editor's task description.

 #### Task's text
-Next, the main description of the task.
-You can insert some images for explanation (see bellow about images).
-Also you can use html tags as *em* **strong** or *pre* for some formulas.
+Next, you must write the main description of the task.
+You can insert some images for explanation (see below for information about images) and you can use html tags as em strong or pre to display formulas or example code.
-Each paragraph or *div* element can have class "for_editor_only" or "for_info_only".
+Each paragraph or div element can have the class "for_editor_only" or "for_info_only".

-"for_editor_only" -- it's showed only in the editor mode.
+**"for_editor_only"** – means that the element will only show in the editor mode.

-"for_info_only" -- it's showed only main task's description.
+**"for_info_only"** – will only show up in the main task description.

 #### Input and Output
 This is short description of input and output data.

 #### Example
-This is some examples for your task.
-You can use for this *pre* tag with class "brush: python" for syntax highlight.
+This section gives some examples for the task.
+You can use the pre tag with class "brush: python" for syntax highlighting.

 #### Images
 You can paste your images inside task.
-The files for these must be placed inside **illustrations** folder.
+The files for these must be placed inside the illustrations folder.
-The link defined as src="/static/files/illustrations/*image-name.png*" Illustrations should be created with specified colors from colors guide (*color.pdf*)
+The link defined as src="/static/files/illustrations/*image-name.png*" Illustrations should be created with specified colors from colors guide. (*color.pdf*)

 #### Icons
-Icons for task placed inside *icon* folder.
-Icons created as pair:
+Icons for task placed inside icon folder.
-*disabled.png* -- for unsolved tasks.
+Icons are created as pair:
-*enabled.png* -- for solved tasks.
+**disabled.png** for unsolved tasks and **enabled.png** for solved tasks.
 In the task runner you can see the both icons with click to it.
 Icons should be created with specified icons' colors from colors guide (*color.pdf*).
 Icons must have size 128x128 and placed inside grey color with size 116x116 at center with border radius 10.
-Just use given template.
+Use the given template.

 task.json
 ---------
-It's task's config with some useful info.
+This is the task config with some useful info.

 **task_name** -- The name of the task.

 animation_cfg.json
 --------
-This file describe sizes of animation and tryit panels.
+This file describes sizes of animation and how the tryit panel behaves.

 **tryit\_results\_height** -- the height of tryit results.
 If you dont want to use tryit, then set it to 1.